Forced transfer

 ## Related operations [#related-operations]

-The Custodian role also enables freeze, unfreeze, and wallet-recovery
+The Custodian role also enables balance freeze and unfreeze operations, as well

 API](/docs/developers/asset-servicing/forced-transfer) and